 Rumour #8: The vaccine may cause infertility.

 There is no evidence that the new COVID-19 vaccines can affect a woman's fertility in any way.
-While pregnant and breast-feeding women were excluded from the phase III trials, some participants became pregnant after receiving the COVID-19 vaccine and are now being closely monitored.
+While pregnant and breast-feeding women were excluded from the initial phase III trials, some participants became pregnant after receiving the COVID-19 vaccine and are now being closely monitored.

 Currently, it is not recommended to get the new COVID-19 vaccine if you are pregnant or breast-feeding, due to the limited data on the effectiveness and safety of the vaccine for these groups.
 However, if you are pregnant or breast-feeding and would like to get the vaccine, talk to your health care professional.

 Rumour #9: The COVID-19 vaccine was developed to microchip people for information.

 The COVID-19 vaccine was developed to prevent people from getting COVID-19.
 There is no evidence that the vaccine has microchips in it that would track you or your personal information.